terok_sandbox

 Dict with keys: success, updated_branches, errors |

-Source code in src/terok_sandbox/git_gate.py
+Source code in src/terok_sandbox/gate/mirror.py

 compare_vs_upstream(branch=None)